-98 In this paper, we developed a hybrid model CMAQ-RLINE\URBAN by offline coupling the local RLINE model 99 with the regional CMAQ model and some localized urban thermodynamic parameter schemes, to simulate the near-100 road NO2 pollution and quantify the impacts of vehicle emissions at a high spatial resolution.
-Specifically, in order to predict the effects of urban street canyons on the diffusion of pollutants, we developed a Machine Learning-101 based Street Canyon Flow (MLSCF) parameterization scheme, which was based on two machine learning methods 102 using wind data from 1,600 CFD simulations.
-To evaluate the performance of CMAQ-RLINE\URBAN, 103 simulations under several scenarios were conducted in Beijing urban areas from August 1st to 31th of 2019, and 104 105 validated through comparison with observations from monitoring sites.
-Furthermore, spatial distribution 106 characteristics of NO2 concentrations in the near-road environment were also analysed in this study.
+98 The objective of the present work is to investigate the street-level $NO_2$ concentrations and quantify the contribution 99 of vehicle emissions considering the influence of the refined wind flow in complex urban environment.
+To this end, 100 a hybrid model CMAQ-RLINE URBAN was developed by offline coupling the local RLINE model with the 101 regional CMAQ model and some localized urban thermodynamic parameter schemes.
+Specifically, in order to predict the effects of urban street canyons on the diffusion of pollutants, we developed a Machine Learning-based 102 Street Canyon Flow (MLSCF) parameterization scheme to estimate the wind filed in a cost-effective way, which 103 was based on integrating two machine learning methods using big wind profile data from 1600 CFD simulations.
+104 105 To evaluate the performance of CMAO-RLINE URBAN, simulations under several scenarios were conducted in 106 Beijing urban areas from August 1st to 31th of 2019, and validated through comparison with observations from monitoring sites.
+Furthermore, spatial distribution characteristics of NO2 concentrations in the near-road 107 108 environment were also analysed in this study.

-108 2 Materials and Methods
+110 2 Materials and Methods

-109 2.1 Hybrid model framework
+111 2.1 Hybrid model framework

-Here, we established the MLSCF scheme based on R language, and modified the code of RLINE model to add 110 other parameterization schemes with FORTRAN language.
-Finally, a multiscale air quality hybrid model was 111 112 developed to achieve a high-resolution NO2 pollution mapping in urban areas.
-The framework of CMAQ-RLINE URBAN is shown in Figure 1.
-The hybrid model was established based on RLINE model, offline coupling 113 with the gridded meteorological field provided by WRF model and the pollutant background concentrations from 114 non-vehicle sources provided by CMAO model with the Integrated Source Apportionment Method (ISAM), 115 considering the thermodynamic effects caused by the complex underlying surface compositions of the city.
-In our 116 117 model, a NO2 pollution map with a high temporal (1 h) and spatial resolution (50 m×50 m) can finally be obtained.
+Here, we established the MLSCF scheme based on R language, and modified the code of RLINE model to add other parameterization schemes with FORTRAN language.
+Finally, a multiscale air quality hybrid model was developed to achieve a high-resolution NO2 pollution mapping in urban areas.
+The framework of CMAQ-RLINE\URBAN is shown in Figure 1.
+The hybrid model was established based on RLINE model, offline coupling with the gridded meteorological field provided by WRF model and the pollutant background concentrations from non-vehicle sources provided by CMAQ model with the Integrated Source Apportionment Method (ISAM), considering the thermodynamic effects caused by the complex underlying surface compositions of the city.
+In our hybrid model, a NO2 pollution map with a high temporal (1 h) and spatial resolution (50 m×50 m) can finally be obtained.

-RLINE is a Gaussian line source dispersion model developed by Snyder et al. (2013) to predict pollutant 119 120 concentrations in near-road environments.
-In the RLINE model, the mobile source is considered as a finite line 121 source, from which the concentration is found by approximating the line as a series of point sources and integrating the contributions of point sources using an efficient numerical integration scheme.
-The number of points needed 122 123 for convergence to the proper solution is a function of distance from the source line to the receptor, and each point source is simulated using a Gaussian plume formulation.
-The RLINE model performs generally comparable results 124 125 when evaluated with other line source models for on-road traffic emissions dispersion (Snyder et al., 2013; Heist 126 et al., 2013; Chang et al., 2015), and has been successfully used in many studies to evaluate the impacts from traffic 127 emissions on air quality (Zhai et al., 2016; Valencia et al., 2018; Benavides et al., 2019; Filigrana et al., 2020; 128 Zhang et al., 2021a).
+RLINE is a Gaussian line source dispersion model developed by Snyder et al. (2013) to predict pollutant 122 123 concentrations in near-road environments.
+In the RLINE model, the mobile source is considered as a finite line source, from which the concentration is found by approximating the line as a series of point sources and integrating 124 125 the contributions of point sources using an efficient numerical integration scheme.
+The number of points needed 126 for convergence to the proper solution is a function of distance from the source line to the receptor, and each point 127 source is simulated using a Gaussian plume formulation.
+The RLINE model performs generally comparable results when evaluated with other line source models for on-road traffic emissions dispersion (Snyder et al., 2013; Heist 128 129 et al., 2013; Chang et al., 2015), and has been successfully used in many studies to evaluate the impacts from traffic 130 emissions on air quality (Zhai et al., 2016; Valencia et al., 2018; Benavides et al., 2019; Filigrana et al., 2020; Zhang et al., 2021a).
+131